Saturday, November 28, 2020

 • Motorcycle chase is well done, apart from the ridiculous helicopter shenanigans.

 • Brosnan is adept at the role, but an aloofness has crept into his performance.
-To a large degree, this prevents much of
+To a large degree, this prevents much of the film from generating much excitement.

 Stuff to Dislike: